cduncan20/Computer-Vision-Recyclable-Classifier/csci508_final/Images/README.md

 		path_images = cwd.joinpath('csci508_final', 'Images', 'TRAINING_&_TEST', 'TRAINING_&_TEST_IMAGES')
 		path_save = cwd.joinpath('csci508_final', 'Images', 'TRAINING_&_TEST')

-	3) Change the variable 'is_color' (line 137) to be equal to 'True' for saving color images to X or 'False for saving black and white images to X. The default value is 'True'.
+	3) Choose whether you want the photos input into X to be color or black & white.
+Change the variable 'is_color' (line 137) to be equal to 'True' for saving color images to X or 'False for saving black and white images to X. The default value is 'True'.

+	4) Choose which data augmentation methods you want applied to each image.
+		4a) For implementing a horizontal flip augmentation, change the variable 'horz' to 'False'.
+The default is 'True'.
+		4b) For implementing a vertical flip augmentation, change the variable 'vert' to 'False'.
+The default is 'True'.
+		4c) For implementing a vertical & horizontal flip augmentation, change the variable 'vert_horz' to 'False'.
+The default is 'True'.
+		4d) For implementing a 45 degree rotation augmentation, change the variable 'rot_45' to 'False'.
+The default is 'True'.
+		4e) For implementing a random noise augmentation, change the variable 'blur' to 'False'.
+The default is 'True'.
+		4f) For implementing a gaussian blur augmentation, change the variable 'gaussian' to 'False'.
+The default is 'True'.

-	4) Open up a new terminal window and change the terminal's working director to the following:
+	5) Open up a new terminal window and change the terminal's working director to the following:
 ~/csci508-final

-	5) Within the terminal, run the labeldata.py file by entering the following: poetry run python csci508_final/labeldata.py
+	6) Within the terminal, run the labeldata.py file by entering the following: poetry run python csci508_final/labeldata.py

 	The following should print onto your terminal: